 Do not use a pressure washer to clean your ebike.
 Ebikes are not built to withstand high pressure water jets.
-Using a pressure washer can force water, dirt, and debris into places it shouldn’t be in and wreak havoc on the workings of your ebike.
+Using a pressure washer at full power as this has the potential to damage parts and can force excess water, dirt, and debris into places it shouldn’t be in and wreak havoc on the workings of your ebike.

-You should also not use car soaps on an ebike as most car soaps have wax in them that is not suitable for ebikes.
+You should also not use special car cleaner and soaps on an ebike as most car soaps have wax in them that is not suitable for ebikes.

 Components & Parts Not to Clean Down

 Before we describe what to clean and how to clean your ebike we first need to discuss what shouldn’t be cleaned with water because, after all, there’s some sensitive equipment on an ebike.
-You should avoid getting any water or soap on the following parts.
-You may however, wipe them down with a dry rag:
+Typically, the best way to wash ebike accessories is to wipe them down with a dry rag.
+You should avoid getting any water or soap on the following parts:

 - The hub bearing (that’s the center of the wheel)